Abraham and Sarah Enter Canaan

-At the time of writing, this "great tree of Moreh" would have been a well known landmark.
+In the time period of Genesis 12 the "great tree of Moreh" would have been a well known landmark.
 Linguists suggest the actual word suggests an oak, or terebinth grove, as opposed to the word "plain", as translated in the King James.

 It is also interesting to note that, geographically speaking, Shechem is near the center of the Holy Land.
 Abraham and Sarah descended into the Jordan River Valley from the east, most likely from the Jabbok River.
-As Abraham and Sarah entered from this way, the Wadi Ferah would have led the group northward, up the western banks of the Jordan River Valley, to the mountains of western Palestine, and into Shechem.
+The group would've entered Canaan via the Wadi Ferah.
+From the Wadi, Abraham and Sarah would have traveled northward up the western banks of the Jordan River Valley to the mountains of western Palestine and into Shechem.

 Click on a link to view that section of this page.

 ABRAHAM TRAVELED UP THE WADI FARAH FROM THE JABBOK RIVER TO ENTER THE LAND OF CANAAN.

 Shechem, or the great landmark alluded to near Shechem, would have been one of the first "cities" encountered by a party entering Canaan from that direction.
 It is in Shechem that God appeared to Abram for the first time since his arrival in Canaan.

 Gen. 12:7 "And the Lord appeared unto Abram."

 In Shechem, God promised that He would give this land to Abram, though at the time Abram owned none of it - and was a foreigner dwelling in a foreign land.
 Abram responded to God by building an altar to God.

 Abraham and Sarah then continued southward, traveling some 35 miles before stopping at Bethel.
 Scripture says they actually stopped at a mountain east of Bethel.